swcarpentry/shell-novice/06-find.md

 ~~~

 Now, we want to use the option `-v` to invert our search, i.e., we want to output
-the lines that do not contain the word 'the'.
+the lines that do not contain the word "the".

 ~~~ {.input}
 $ grep -n -w -v the haiku.txt